Battle of Ramadi (2014–2015): Fighting continues

 On December 16, ISIL launched another attack on the Ramadi city center.
 Security forces armed with mortars and assault rifles repelled the attack with the help of Sunni Tribes.
-Government forces also used adapted Humvees against ISIS in the attack.
+Government forces also used adapted Humvees against ISIL in the attack.

 US servicemen training Iraqi forces against ISIL were reportedly involved in a clash with ISIL forces near Ramadi on December 17, 2014.
 ISIL forces reportedly came near the base in an attempt to capture it, but this caused US servicemen to open fire.
 With the support of an FA-18, ISIL was forced to withdraw.
 Progress was reportedly being made in the Al-Dolab area, 90 kilometers west of Ramadi.
 A hospital in Ramadi said that it received the bodies of many small children after they were killed by ISIL, while trying to escape from Al-Wafa.
 ISIL gunmen besieged a group of the Albu Nimr tribe near Lake Tharthar, and they were relying on plants growing near the lake to survive.

-On January 9, 2015, in support of ground units, two CF-188 Hornets successfully struck an ISIL transport truck carrying an armored personnel carrier near Ramadi.
+On January 9, 2015, in support of ground units, two RCAF CF-18 Hornets successfully struck an ISIL transport truck carrying an armored personnel carrier near Ramadi.

-On January 21, Iraqi forces foiled an ISIS attack on Ramadi.
+On January 21, Iraqi forces foiled an ISIL attack on Ramadi.
 Government forces, helped by tribesmen and coalition air support, repelled the attack on the city center.
-ISIS reportedly lost 48 fighters and 17 were arrested, and dozens of vehicles were also seized from ISIS.
+ISIL reportedly lost 48 fighters and 17 were arrested, and dozens of vehicles were also seized from ISIL.

 On January 26, Iraqi forces launched a major operation to retake areas of Ramadi not under government control.
 According to Faleh Al-Issawi, deputy chief of the Anbar Council, said that the operation would focus on clearing the east-central areas.
-Iraqi government forces also announced a temporary curfew in the city to try to "cleanse" the city from ISIS fighters.
+Iraqi government forces also announced a temporary curfew in the city to try to "cleanse" the city from ISIL fighters.

 On March 11, the Islamic State launched a major assault on Ramadi in Iraqi government-held areas.
 At 7:00 AM local time, ISIL launched the assault by sending suicide bombers to try to attack government forces.
 The car bombs killed 10 people and wounded 30, but Iraqi government forces repelled the attack by shooting at the trucks before they could detonate their explosives.

 On April 5, RAF Tornado GR4's provided air support to Iraqi military units near Ramadi which had come under fire from ISIL.
 A successful attack was conducted on the building using a Paveway IV laser-guided bomb.